isomerpages/moe-lakesidepri/index.md

       title: Announcements and Latest Happenings
       id: announcements
       announcement_items:
+        - title: 2025 Primary 6 Graduation
+          date: 19 November 2025
+          announcement: Congratulations to all our graduating Lakers!
+Relive the special moments from the Primary 6 Graduation Ceremony with this video playlist, specially curated for our parents.
+          link_text: Check more here
+          link_url: /2025-p6-graduation/
         - title: Deepavali Celebration
           date: 03 November 2025
           announcement: This year’s Deepavali celebration at our school was a vibrant and